-Table 14 Connections checklist
+Table 7 Connections checklist

-Do you have:

-A serial cable (DTE-DTE null modem cable) to connect the server to a maintenance terminal?
+Do you have: A serial cable (DTE-DTE null modem cable) to connect the server to a maintenance terminal?
 The IBM x3350 requires a NTRX26NPE6 9 pin female to 9 pin female null modem cable.
 An NTAK19EC cable for each CP PM or CP DC card?
-If you are using a Media Gateway or Universal Equipment Module to host the cards, this cable adapts the 50-pin MDF connector on the back of the shelf to a 25-pin DB connector.
+This cable adapts the 50-pin MDF connector on the back of the shelf of the Media Gateway, Universal Equipment Module, or 11C cabinet to a 25-pin DB connector.
 Shielded CAT5 cables (or better) to connect the server to the ELAN and TLAN subnets?